Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 Persistent Depressive Disorder (Dysthymia)

 Persistent depressive disorder, also known as dysthymia, is a chronic form of depression.
 Symptoms are not as severe as those of major depression but can include a deep sadness or a feeling of hopelessness, fatigue, and changes in sleep and appetite that persist for two years or more.
-People with dysthymia experience periods of more severe depression.
+Teens with dysthymia experience periods of more severe depression.

 - Persistent sadness, anxiety, or a feeling of emptiness